JSimmonds1/workshop-repo-JS/README.md

 Date: February 2020
 Location: NCEAS, SB

-A new update in the post-lunch session
+A new update in the post-lunch session (gw: food coma is setting in)